 Integration with other software.
 Your TMS might need to integrate with other software products to ensure business continuity.
 You might integrate it with a customer relationship management system (CRM), warehouse and accounting software, and payment gateways.
 Yalantis generally integrates such services via REST APIs.
 Read our article on how to create a great RESTful API if you’re interested in this topic.

 In addition to all of this, make sure the TMS you choose can track documents and meet the needs of a wide range of users.
 If you operate globally, your system must handle both metric and imperial units: kilometers/miles and kilograms/pounds.
 A TMS should also support a variety of languages to facilitate cooperation between users in different countries and on different continents.

 For instance, risk management software can be integrated into a TMS to handle risks including security, financial, governance, legal, and reputational as well as natural disasters.
 And supply chain risk management tools are powered by big data, machine learning, and artificial intelligence.

 The following development solutions help businesses reduce the likelihood of uncertain events and provide effective solutions to manage situations that might result in higher costs and wasted materials.

-IBM AppScan and CA Veracode solve the problem of vulnerabilities introduced by third-party code integrated into proprietary systems.
-These solutions scan all third-party code for integrity before it’s allowed anywhere near internal systems or data.
+- CA Veracode solves the problem of vulnerabilities introduced by third-party code integrated into proprietary systems.
+This solution scans all third-party code for integrity before it’s allowed anywhere near internal systems or data.